MerginMaps/docs/src/manage/project-advanced.md

 3. Go to **Settings**.
 Here you can manage the permissions of users who have access to the project or remove them from the project.
    ![project settings](./project-settings.png)

-**To invite a new user to a project:**
-1. Navigate to the project's settings as described above.
-2. Click on **Share** to invite users to become a guest in your workspace and grant them access to this project.
+4. Click on **Share**
    ![share project](./project-share.png)

-3. Enter their <MainPlatformName /> usernames or email addresses and click **Next**.
+5. Enter the email addressess or <MainPlatformName /> usernames of the users you want to invite and click **Next**
    ![enter email](./project-share-name.png)

-4. Now you will see the invite form.
-It is possible to specify more projects to share and set the permissions.
-Guests can have only *read* or *write* permission.
+4. In the invite form, it is possible to add more projects to share and set the permissions.
 Click **Next**.
    ![guest invite](./project-share-invite.png)

-5. Send the invite by clicking **Share**.
-They will receive an email with a link and after accepting the invitation, they will become a guest in your workspace.
+5. Click on **Share** to send an email with a link to the recipients.
+After accepting the invitation, they will become a guest in your workspace.
    ![send invite](./project-share-invite2.png)

 ### Send a link to your project